codeagon/Astral-TERA/README.md

 This mod comes with a feature called "Astral Projection", which allows users to visit an area together, cut off from the rest of the world.
 When clicking on a chat link to an area, you are frozen on the server, and will appear to be AFK to users not using the mod(until either using `.at leave` or the server changing your zone).
 Skills and mounts cannot be used while projecting(I'll add a command for changing movement speed later along with other stuff).

 ## In-game Commands
-Typed into /proxy chat.
+Typed into /proxy chat or prefixed with !
 Command | Argument(s) |  Description
 ---|---|---|---
-**at** | disconnect | Disconnects you from the server **at** | connect/reconnect | Reconnects you to the server **at** | return | Returns you to the real world at the location you were previously.
+**at** | disconnect | Disconnects you from the server **at** | connect/reconnect | Reconnects you to the server **at** | leave | Returns you to the real world at the location you were previously.
 **at** | join | If for some reason you get kicked from the chat channel in game, you can use this to join it.
 **at** | user/username/name | Changes your username